Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough hot cross buns with cream cheese icing

-I didn’t grow up eating hot cross buns.
-But my friend Celia did, and every year she makes the most gorgeous, perfectly plump hot cross buns for her family and friends to share at Easter.
+I didn’t grow up with hot cross buns.
+But my friend Celia did, and every Easter she makes the most gorgeous, perfectly plump hot cross buns for everyone to share.
 Talk about baker’s envy! (fun fact: she taught me how to bake this sourdough bread recipe too).

 Sourdough hot cross buns with cream cheese icing on a wire rack